-Clear Blue has three offices in Canada, United States of America, and Kenya and Clear Blue systems are operational in 37 countries, 24 U.S. states, and 9 Canadian provinces.
-The company works with local vendors and is committed to recruiting & managing a Global, Diverse and Skilled Workforce.
-Clear Blue recently expanded to Africa, establishing an office in Nairobi, Kenya, and pursuant to its committed to provide local prosperity by hiring locally, hired majority of its locally.
+Clear Blue has three offices in Canada, United States of America, and Kenya.
+Clear Blue systems are operational in 37 countries, 24 U.S. states, and 9 Canadian provinces.
+The Company works with local vendors and is committed to recruiting and managing a global, diverse and skilled workforce.
+Clear Blue recently expanded to Africa, establishing an office in Nairobi, Kenya, and pursuant to its commitment to provide local prosperity by hiring locally, hired four of the five team members in Kenya from the local community.